mziyabo/fargate-eks-sidecar-injector/README.md

     --set image.repository=${IMAGE_NAME} \
     --set image.tag=${TAG}
 ```

+> Uninstall uses the `helm uninstall` command, however you will have to run `kubectl delete mutatingwebhookconfiguration fargate-sidecar-injector` after since the MutatingWebhookConfiguration is installed as a helm post-install hook.
+Helm docs explain [the limitation](https://helm.sh/docs/topics/charts_hooks/#hook-resources-are-not-managed-with-corresponding-releases).

 This webhook needs to run after `0500-amazon-eks-fargate-mutation.amazonaws.com` therefore if you specify `.Values.nameOverride` make sure to use a name lexicographically greater than the amazon webhook.
 ## Usage